 That’s where pepitas come in.
 They are normal pumpkin seeds, but they come from pumpkins that have been selectively bred to contain hull-less seeds.

-As explained in the guide to growing and eating heirloom squash, examples of “naked seeded” pumpkins include varieties called Godiva and Kakai.
-A good choice to grow in your garden if you love the convenience of pepitas.
+In the guide to growing and eating heirloom squash, I give examples of “naked seeded” squash varieties, which are good choices to grow in your garden if you love the convenience of pepitas.
 The flesh of these is still very tasty as well.

-Pepitas are used a lot in Mexican cuisine, either as a garnish or steeped into a sauce as in this recipe for candied pumpkin.
+Pepitas are used a lot in Mexican cuisine, either as a garnish or steeped into a sauce as in this recipe for candied pumpkin, or this recipe for Chicken Pipián Verde (Pumpkin Seed Green Mole).

 How to remove and clean pumpkin seeds